Robert Roy Kirby, M.D., Colonel, USAF, MC

 David A. Paulus, MD

 Dr. Paulus also won the Quality Award Certificate of Merit from the Society for Ambulatory Care Professionals, the Society of Authors and the Royal Society of Medicine Book Award, and the Physician Customer Service Recognition Award from Shands.
-In addition, he authored and edited six books and twenty chapters of others, co-authored thirty papers in peer-reviewed journals, and lectured around the world.
-Lastly, Dr. Paulus took great pride in his role designing the operating rooms in the Shands South Tower.
+In addition, he authored and edited six books and twenty book chapters, co-authored thirty papers in peer-reviewed journals, and lectured around the world.
+Dr. Paulus also took great pride in his role designing the operating rooms in the Shands South Tower.
 His work was so well regarded for its meticulous precision, he’d been asked to help design the new ASA headquarters in Chicago.